Knowledge Base: Neurofeedback

 read more »For what conditions is neurofeedback effective?

 Neurofeedback, as a form of self-regulation, has broad application, and generally produces lasting results without the side effects associated with medications.
-Neurofeedback can help manage symptoms associated with the following conditions, among others: Depression, ADD/ADHD, Seizures, Migraines, Traumatic Brain Injury, Autism, Asperger’s Syndrome, Tourette’s Syndrome, Insomnia,
+Neurofeedback can help manage symptoms associated with the following conditions, among others: Depression, ADD/ADHD, Seizures, Migraines, Traumatic Brain Injury, Autism, Asperger’s Syndrome, Tourette’s Syndrome, Insomnia

 read more »